raju-cherukuri/local-storage-manager/README.md

   get f() { return this.form.controls; }

-  getUser(){
+  //In this method, you can get an item using its key either from local storage or session storage. getUser(){
     this.user = this.storageService.getItem('item', 'sessionStorage');
   }
   onSubmit() {
     let credentials = {username: this.f["username"].value}
     console.log(credentials)
-    this.storageService.saveItem(credentials, 'item', 'sessionStorage');
+    //In this method we can save the item on either local Storage or session Storage this.storageService.saveItem(credentials, 'item', 'sessionStorage');
     this.toastr.success("Record Saved successfully")
     this.getUser();
   }

-  deleteItem() {
+  //In this method, you can delete all items either on local storage or session storage. deleteItem() {
     this.storageService.deleteAll('sessionStorage');
     this.getUser();